Flash5445/doctor-caller/prd.md

 **Tasks:**

 1. Initialize a monorepo (or two repos) with:

-   * `/backend` (FastAPI)
+   * `/backend` (Flask)
    * `/frontend` (React/Next.js)

 2. Add Dockerfiles and docker-compose for Postgres + app.

 3. Configure `.env` for:

    * `ANTHROPIC_API_KEY`
    * `TWILIO_ACCOUNT_SID`, `TWILIO_AUTH_TOKEN`
    * `TWILIO_CALLER_ID` (verified Twilio number)
    * `PROVIDER_PHONE_NUMBER` (target hospital/doctor)

 4. Lint & formatting: `black`, `ruff` for Python; `eslint`, `prettier` for JS/TS.

 **Prompt for Agent (Step 0):**

 > You are a senior full-stack engineer.
 > Create a monorepo with `/backend` using FastAPI (Python) and `/frontend` using Next.js (TypeScript).
-> Add Dockerfiles for both and a docker-compose file that also runs a Postgres instance.
 > Configure environment variables for Anthropic and Twilio API keys and for a provider phone number.
-> Include basic README instructions to run the stack locally with Docker.
+> Include basic README instructions to run the app locally.

 ---